 A trope used extensively in B movies from the 50's and 60's.
 The capital-h Hero or scientist, to emphasize a point he's trying to make, takes his glasses off or puts them on before delivering a melodramatic line.

-A Glass Pull should not be confused with an Ass Pull
+A Glasses Pull should not be confused with an Ass Pull.

 - Chichiri from Fushigi Yuugi... sort of.
 He wears a mask.

 - A smiley face mask.
 Made to look like his face.
 Before it was heavily scarred.